Recommender systems based on graph embedding techniques: A comprehensive review

 Nevertheless, as for model explainability (or interpretability) \cite{zhang2018explainable}: why did models return such recommendations to a user, graph embedding-based recommendation substantially underperforms conventional recommendation as a result of its general adoption of machine learning methodology \cite{jordan2015machine}, almost a black box, whose idea lies on the input-output data fitting for underlying pattern discovery by numerical or analytic optimization methods \cite{sun2019survey}, whereas conventional recommendation can directly realize the explainability through resolving the graph topological characteristics pertaining to a user-item node pair.
-But some recent studies argued that by employing knowledge in the recommendation \cite{zhang2018explainable, gao2019explainable, palmonari2020knowledge, xie2021explainable} (Sec.~\ref{KGERS} gives details), by neural network interpretability \cite{zhang2021survey}, as well as by causal learning (causal inference) \cite{gopnik2007causal, liang2016causal, bonner2018causal, yao2020survey, wang2020causal, xu2021causal, xu2021learning} to reason and understand user preference, the explainability of graph embedding-based recommendation can also be indirectly realized.
+Although some recent studies argued that by employing knowledge in recommendation\cite{zhang2018explainable, gao2019explainable, palmonari2020knowledge, xie2021explainable} (Sec.~\ref{KGERS} gives details) or by causal learning (causal inference) \cite{gopnik2007causal, liang2016causal, bonner2018causal, yao2020survey, wang2020causal, xu2021causal, xu2021learning} to reason and understand user's preferences the explainability of recommendation results can also be indirectly realized, the explainability of recommendation models still faces fundamental limits.
 In addition, controversies over graph embedding-based recommendation and conventional recommendation are also embodied in recommendation accuracy.
-Although by employing side information and knowledge, graph embedding-based recommendation can achieve distinctive improvement in recommendation accuracy beyond conventional recommendation \cite{duwairi2016enhanced,yu2020privacy,zhang2020doccit2vec,mao2021application}, while it seemly still reveals the relative weakness in some recommendation tasks for predicting implicit user-item interactions compared with conventional recommendation, proved in Sec.~\ref{evaluation} on simulations.
+To be sure, by employing side information and knowledge, graph embedding-based recommendation can achieve distinctive improvement in recommendation accuracy beyond conventional recommendation \cite{duwairi2016enhanced,yu2020privacy,zhang2020doccit2vec,mao2021application}.
+However, this has been cast into doubt by its comparative weakness in some recommendation tasks for predicting implicit user-item interactions compared with conventional recommendation, proved in Sec.~\ref{evaluation} on simulations.
 Similar results were unraveled by Dacrema et al. \cite{dacrema2019we} too.